-March 21, 2019: Esprit Holdings announced today that CEO Jose Manuel Martínez Gutiérrez will step down from his post, effective June 1, 2018.
+March 21: Esprit Holdings announced today that CEO Jose Manuel Martínez Gutiérrez will step down from his post, effective June 1.
 He will be succeeded by Anders Kristiansen, former CEO of New Look Retail Group.
-Former Esprit independent non-executive chairman Raymond Or Ching Fai will become the executive chairman and executive director of the firm on April 1 in order to play “a more active role” in the company’s plans for expansion in China.
+Former Esprit independent non-executive chairman Raymond Or Ching Fai will become the executive chairman and executive director on April 1 in order to play “a more active role” in the company’s plans for expansion in China.

 March 5: Wolverine World Wide Inc. has announced Greg Tunney will be joining the company as president of Hush Puppies, reporting to Todd Spaletto, president of the Outdoor & Lifestyle Group.
 Prior to joining Wolverine, Tunney served as president, CEO and director of RG Barry Corp.
 Tunney also serves as chairman of the Two Ten Footwear Foundation.

-March 1, 2018: The Yoox Net-a-porter Group has appointed Giuseppe Tamola as the global brand and marketing director for Yoox.
+March 1: The Yoox Net-a-Porter Group has appointed Giuseppe Tamola as the global brand and marketing director for Yoox.
 This is a newly created position.
 Tamola will be based in Milan, tasked with developing the e-tailer’s brand and marketing mix and increasing commercial efficiency.
 Tamola has spent the last seven years working for Zalando in Berlin.